nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Add Assignment

 #### Implementation
-AddAssignment command is facilitated by `AddAssignmentCommandParser`, `AddAssignmentCommand` and `Model`
+AddAssignment command is facilitated by `AddAssignmentCommandParser`, `AddAssignmentCommand`, and `Model`

 * `AddAssignmentCommandParser`-- Parse the input of users
 * `AddAssignmentCommand` -- Execute the command given the parsed user input